How to Create an SEO Workflow for Content Success

 Example of an SEO workflow.

-You can configure your SEO workflows in different ways, some companies will have better results using a list format whereas others will find better results when using a flowchart.
-But, broken down to its core, an SEO workflow is a guide, listing the steps you need to take to get you to where you need to be.
+You can configure your SEO workflows in different ways.
+Some companies will have better results using a list format.
+And other companies will find better results using a flowchart.

 Why do I need an SEO workflow?